A look at COVID-19 vaccines in Canada on Friday, May 14, 2021 | ExBulletin

-There were 325,980 new vaccines distributed in provinces and territories for a total of 20,276,264 doses delivered so far.
-Provinces and territories used 85.02 percent of their vaccine supply.
+There were no new vaccines delivered in the provinces and territories for a total of 20,355,204 doses delivered so far.
+Provinces and territories used 87.12 percent of their vaccine supply.

 Please note that Newfoundland and Labrador, PEI, Nova Scotia, New Brunswick and the territories usually do not report on a daily basis.

-Newfoundland and Labrador are reporting 31,622 new vaccines administered over the past seven days for a total of 219,826 doses given.
-The province has administered doses at a rate of 419,811 per 1,000.
-In the province, 1.88 percent (9,855) of the population is fully vaccinated.
-There were 9,360 new vaccines delivered in Newfoundland and Labrador for a total of 279,010 doses delivered so far.
+Newfoundland and Labrador are reporting 34,329 new vaccines administered over the past seven days for a total of 225,459 doses given.
+The province has administered doses at a rate of 430,568 per 1,000.
+In the province, 1.88 percent (9,870) of the population is fully vaccinated.
+There were zero new vaccines delivered in Newfoundland and Labrador for a total of 279,010 doses delivered so far.
 The province has received enough of the vaccine to give 53 percent of its population a single dose.
-The province has used 78.79 percent of its supply of available vaccines.
+The province has used 80.81 percent of its supply of available vaccines.

-Nova Scotia is reporting 55,450 new vaccines administered over the past seven days for a total of 402,733 doses given.
-The province has administered doses at a rate of 412,679 per 1,000.
-In the province, 3.94 percent (38,421) of the population is fully vaccinated.
-There were -78,940 new vaccines delivered in Nova Scotia for a total of 419,550 doses delivered so far.
-The province has received enough vaccine to give 43 percent of its population a single dose.
-The province has used 95.99 percent of its supply of available vaccines.
+Nova Scotia is reporting 58,592 new vaccines administered over the past seven days for a total of 415,570 doses given.
+The province has administered doses at a rate of 425,833 per 1,000.
+In the province, 3.98 percent (38,830) of the population is fully vaccinated.
+There were zero new vaccines delivered to Nova Scotia for a total of 498,490 doses delivered so far.
+The province has received enough of the vaccine to give 51 percent of its population a single dose.
+The province has used 83.37 percent of its supply of available vaccines.

-New Brunswick is reporting 42,633 new vaccines administered over the past seven days for a total of 327,633 doses given.
-The province has administered doses at a rate of 420,021 per 1,000.
-In the province, 4.01 percent (31,301) of the population is fully vaccinated.
+New Brunswick is reporting 44,577 new vaccines administered over the past seven days for a total of 338,127 doses given.
+The province has administered doses at a rate of 433,474 per 1,000.
+In the province, 4.12 percent (32,130) of the population is fully vaccinated.
 There were zero new vaccines delivered in New Brunswick for a total of 415,935 doses delivered so far.
 The province has received enough of the vaccine to give 53 percent of its population a single dose.
-The province has used 78.77 percent of its supply of available vaccines.
+The province has used 81.29 per cent of its supply of available vaccines.

-Ontario is reporting 137,697 new vaccines administered for a total of 6,629,363 doses given.
-The province has administered doses at a rate of 451,312 per 1,000.
-In the province, 2.77 percent (407,600) of the population is fully vaccinated.
-There were 11,700 new vaccines delivered in Ontario for a total of 7,843,825 doses delivered so far.
+Ontario is reporting 141,765 new vaccines administered for a total of 6,771,128 doses given.
+The province has administered doses at a rate of 460,964 per 1,000.
+In the province, 2.83 percent (415,531) of the population is fully vaccinated.
+There were zero new vaccines delivered in Ontario for a total of 7,843,825 doses delivered so far.
 The province has received enough of the vaccine to give 53 percent of its population a single dose.
-The province has used 84.52 percent of its supply of available vaccines.
+The province has used 86.32 percent of its available vaccine supply.

-Manitoba reports 14,058 new vaccines administered for a total of 605,555 doses given.
-The province has administered doses at a rate of 439,763 per 1,000.
-In the province, 5.72 percent (78,824) of the population is fully vaccinated.
-There were 73,710 new vaccines delivered in Manitoba for a total of 759,870 doses delivered so far.
+Manitoba reports 19,849 new vaccines administered for a total of 625,404 doses given.
+The province has administered doses at a rate of 454,177 per 1,000.
+In the province, 5.80 percent (79,898) of the population are fully vaccinated.
+There were zero new vaccines delivered in Manitoba for a total of 759,870 doses delivered so far.
 The province has received enough of the vaccine to give 55 percent of its population a single dose.
-The province has used 79.69 percent of its supply of available vaccines.
+The province has used 82.3 percent of its supply of available vaccines.

-Saskatchewan reports 8,415 new vaccines administered for a total of 545,459 doses given.
-The province has administered doses at a rate of 462,585 per 1,000.
-In the province, 4.02 percent (47,448) of the population is fully vaccinated.
-There were 63,180 new vaccines delivered in Saskatchewan for a total of 637,115 doses delivered so far.
+Saskatchewan is reporting 7,930 new vaccines administered for a total of 553,389 doses given.
+The province has administered doses at a rate of 469.31 per 1,000.
+In the province, 4.05 percent (47,758) of the population is fully vaccinated.
+There were zero new vaccines delivered in Saskatchewan for a total of 637,115 doses delivered so far.
 The province has received enough vaccine to give 54 percent of its population a single dose.
-The province has used 85.61 percent of its supply of available vaccines.
+The province has used 86.86 per cent of its available vaccine supply.

-Alberta is reporting 44,372 new vaccines administered for a total of 2,019,713 doses given.
-The province has administered doses at a rate of 458,812 per 1,000.
-In the province, 7.32 percent (322,247) of the population is fully vaccinated.
-There were 236,340 new vaccines delivered in Alberta for a total of 2,355,255 doses delivered so far.
+Alberta is reporting 66,876 new vaccines administered for a total of 2,086,589 doses given.
+The province has administered doses at a rate of 474,004 per 1,000.
+In the province, 7.39 percent (325,409) of the population is fully vaccinated.
+There were zero new vaccines delivered in Alberta for a total of 2,355,255 doses delivered so far.
 The province has received enough vaccine to give 54 percent of its population a single dose.
-The province has used 85.75 per cent of its supply of available vaccines.
+The province has used 88.59 percent of its supply of available vaccines.

-British Columbia is reporting zero-administered vaccines for a total of 2,277,318 doses given.
-The province has administered doses at a rate of 443,785 per 1,000.
-In the province, 2.25 percent (115,295) of the population is fully vaccinated.
-There were 10,630 new vaccines delivered in British Columbia for a total of 2,740,590 doses delivered so far.
+British Columbia is reporting 115,947 new vaccines administered for a total of 2,393,265 doses given.
+The province has administered doses at a rate of 466.38 per 1,000.
+In the province, 2.43 percent (124,880) of the population are fully vaccinated.
+There were zero new vaccines delivered to British Columbia for a total of 2,740,590 doses delivered so far.
 The province has received enough of the vaccine to give 53 percent of its population a single dose.
-The province has used 83.1 percent of its available vaccine supply.
+The province has used 87.33 percent of its available vaccine supply.

-Yukon is reporting zero new vaccines administered for a total of 50,270 doses given.
-The territory has administered doses at a rate of 1,204.62 per 1000.
-In the territory, 56.29 percent (23,492) of the population have been fully vaccinated.
+Yukon is reporting 382 new vaccines administered for a total of 50,652 doses given.
+The territory has administered doses at a rate of 1,213,777 per 1000.
+In the territory, 56.73 percent (23,673) of the population have been fully vaccinated.
 There were zero new vaccines delivered in the Yukon for a total of 57,020 doses delivered so far.
 The territory has received enough vaccine to give 140 percent of its population a single dose.
-The territory has used 88.16 percent of its vaccine supply.
+The territory has used 88.83 percent of its vaccine supply.

 The Northwest Territories are reporting zero administered vaccinations for a total of 49,811 doses given.
 The territory has administered doses at a rate of 1,103,992 per 1,000.
 In the territory, 49.87 percent (22,501) of the population are fully vaccinated.
 There were zero new vaccines distributed in the Northwest Territories for a total of 60,000 doses delivered so far.
 The territory has received enough vaccine to give 130 percent of its population a single dose.
 The territory has used 83.02 percent of its supply of available vaccines.